 FreshBooks is also the only platform on this list that accommodates customer payments through three different methods.
 Customers can use first-party payment processing (through FreshBooks directly), third-party payment processing (through a service like PayPal or Stripe), or a billing portal.

-They also have some brilliant integrations.
-With 39 ecommerce integrations, 82 CRM integrations, and three email marketing integrations, you’ll be able to attach a lot to your Xero account to make it that much more handy.
+The platform also boasts some brilliant integrations.
+With 1,000 add-ons in total, including 39 ecommerce integrations, 82 CRM integrations, and three email marketing integrations, you’ll be able to attach a lot to your Xero account to make it that much more handy.

 It’s also worth noting that Xero is just one product, so if you invest in this for invoice purposes, you’ll be able to use its other features, like accounting.
 In fact, we consider Xero to be one of the best accounting software choices for a small business.